Ireland: Visitors Health, Insurance, Travel Advice and Safety Tips

-Walk-in clinics are not common in Ireland but a local or hotel concierge will be able to help you identify a general practitioner’s (GP’s) office for non-emergency doctor visits.
-They should also be able help you call to set up an appointment.
-The average visit costs as much as 100 Euros and it is usually necessary to pay in cash.
+Walk-in clinics are not common in Ireland, but a local or hotel concierge will be able to help you identify a general practitioner’s (GP’s) office for non-emergency doctor visits.
+They should also be able to help you call to set up an appointment.
+The average visit costs as much as 100 Euros, and it is usually necessary to pay in cash.

 How do GPs Work in Ireland

 Doctors in Ireland keep strict business hours.
-After-hours care is accessed through hospitals for serious concerns or, more commonly, through a visit with the DOC – the doctor on call.
-You can expect to pay a bit more for a DOC visit, approximately 100 Euros, and once again your hotel can help you set up the appointment or a pharmacist can make a recommendation.
+After-hours care is accessed through hospitals for serious concerns or, more commonly, through a visit to the DOC – the doctor on call.
+You can expect to pay a bit more for a DOC visit, approximately 100 Euros, and once again your hotel can help you set up the appointment, or a pharmacist can make a recommendation.

 Public Healthcare in Ireland

-‘Ordinarily residents’ in Ireland (i.e. students, expats, etc: anyone intending to live in the country for 12 months or longer) are able to go to publicly funded health facilities.
+‘Ordinarily, residents’ in Ireland (i.e., students, expats, etc.: anyone intending to live in the country for 12 months or longer) can go to publicly funded health facilities.
 However, you should note that government subsidized does not mean there are no costs.
 Many services require a co-payment for patients who are not fully eligible citizens.
-Check with the healthcare facility and/or your insurance provider prior to receiving non-emergency care.
+Check with the healthcare facility and your insurance provider before receiving non-emergency care.